steineggerlab/Metabuli-App/README.md

 ### Building the Desktop Application

-To build the application for distribution, run the following command:
+To build the executable application (mac, win, linux), run the following command:

 ```sh
 npm run electron:build
 ```

-The executable application (currently only for macOS) can be found in the `build` folder.
+The executable application can be found in the `build` folder.